Kuch Pak Raha Hai

 Step 3:

 Heat a non-stick pan or cast iron pan.
-Drizzle som oil on it and wipe with tissue.
-Pour a laddle of batter on the pan & spread in a circular motion (keep it thicker than dosa).
+Drizzle some oil on it & wipe with tissue.
+Pour a laddle full batter on the pan & spread in a circular motion (keep it thicker than dosa).
 Cook on medium heat.
 After a minute, drizzle some oil or ghee near the edges.
 Let it cook for 2-3 minutes.

 Spreading batter on a pan to make chilla.